dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 ## Add a transition to the circle radii

 Our final change is to make the circles grow from zero radius.
 This is a subtle change but one that adds a final bit of polish to the transtions.
 The default radius of `circle` elements is zero so we don’t need to initialise the radii.
-We make the following changes:
+Make the following changes:

 {caption: "js/update.js", line-numbers: false}
 ```js